Hilton Honors American Express Card

 Advertiser Disclosure: This post contains references to products from one or more of our advertising partners.

 For travelers loyal to the Hilton brand, the no-fee Hilton Honors Card from American Express offers decent rewards that will help you earn free stays in no time.
 The major drawback is that rewards can only be used for stays within the Hilton portfolio, which for some, might be limiting.
+There are other hotel credit cards that offer better rewards rates on everyday spending.

 We give this card high marks for its 5x Hilton Honors Bonus Points per dollar of eligible purchases at U.S. supermarkets, U.S. restaurants and U.S. gas stations.
 And it pays an even better 7x Hilton Honors Bonus Points per dollar of eligible purchases charged directly with a participating hotel or resort in the Hilton portfolio.
 All other eligible purchases are worth 3x points.